Panoramic view of Truist Park during an Atlanta Braves baseball game

 Credit to the Braves for creating that baseball-friendly environment and giving people a reason to stick around before and after ballgames, stay for a number of days and, yes, even live nearby.

-Despite being only a few years old, the ballpark is already on its second name, having opened in 2017 as SunTrust Park before a corporate merger led to the stadium getting a new moniker.
+The ballpark is already on its second name, having opened in 2017 as SunTrust Park before a corporate merger led to the stadium getting a new moniker.

 Looking for Truist Park event tickets?
 Search events on Ticketmaster.

-Getting to the ballpark
+Getting to Truist Park

 Truist Park is not only some 10 miles from downtown Atlanta, it also doesn’t even share the same county as downtown.
 If you’re heading north from downtown via Interstate 75, you’ll cross over from Fulton County to Cobb County and into an unincorporated area known as Cumberland.
 There, near the interchange with I-285, you’ll find a major mall, shopping centers, car dealerships, restaurants, hotels — and Truist Park.

-Whether you’re a regular at Braves games or visiting for the first time, one thing is pretty clear: Driving is the most convenient way to go.
-And that really appears to be by design, from the location of the ballpark to the fact that not a whole lot of effort seemed to be made by the team or the relevant municipalities to introduce more streamlined public transit routes or special-event service.
+Whether you’re a regular at Braves games or visiting for the first time, one thing is pretty clear: Driving and parking is the most convenient way to go.
+And that really appears to be by design, from the location of the ballpark to the fact that not a whole lot of effort seems to be made by the team or the relevant municipalities to introduce more streamlined public transit routes or special-event service.

 If you’d prefer to take public transit, know that you will have to make one if not two transfers unless your starting point is within a few miles of the ballpark.
 MARTA, Atlanta’s rail system, doesn’t reach as far north as Cobb County (apparently because the county decided many years back that it didn’t want MARTA service).

 The other way to go is via rideshare, and based on our experience it’s a pretty popular option among baseball fans.
+Rideshare vehicles are restricted to dropping off and picking up along Windy Ridge Road west of Heritage Court, about a half-mile walk from the ballpark’s right-field gate.

 Parking at Truist Park

-As of the 2022 season, parking rates start at $20 for single-game visitors at Braves-operated lots near Truist Park.
+As of the 2024 season, parking rates start at $25 for single-game visitors at Braves-operated lots near Truist Park.
 However, there is a distant lot, lot E47, that is typically cheaper because it’s so far away.

-Atlanta hotels near Truist Park
+Atlanta hotels near the ballpark

 Omni Hotel at the Battery Atlanta – 0.1 miles away